The story of a fisherman and businessman

 Your priorities are evident in what you spend your money and your time on.

 What do you value?
-Spend some time clarifying your own values.
+Spend some time clarifying your own priorities.
 Figure out what matters the most to you.

 #4 The journey is more important than the destination